geoscixyz/em/content/geophysical_surveys/emi_tutorial/induced_currents_body.rst

    :scale: 60%
    :name: Concepts_3loops_only

-Let :math:`\phi^{p}` be the primary flux from the transmitter.
+Let :math:`\Phi^{p}` be the primary magnetic flux from the transmitter.
 The body treats like and R-L circuilt.

 .. figure:: ./figures/RLcircuit.png
    :align: center